 I think Tesla is terrible at giving you estimates and keeping you updated with progress.
 The project leads on-site have no visibility into schedule for other groups, and strangely I've had different leads for the roof installation: the first two seems to be keeping pulse on the project, but the next one was just, "I don't know if it'll be done tomorrow."
 Not the kind of confidence-inspiring words you want to hear from a lead.
-Tell your customer what you do know!
+Tell your customer what you do know or figure out the answer!
 Additionally, why wouldn't Tesla tell people at ground zero when the electricians are going to show up?
 I was elated when the last team stayed and finished the installation and overall it took 2 weeks.

 At some point during installation electricians will shut off power to your home so they can work on the main panel.
 With shelter-in-place mandates this affects school for my kids and my work.
 If you only need Internet and have laptops, you can possibly back up the modem and router on a portable battery, then work with your laptop.
 Other devices will probably drain the portable battery too quickly for you to keep working.
 Power was out for roughly half day.
 It is worth noting that some devices at home don't like power being cut off suddenly: servers, consoles that enter low-power state, desktop computers in general.
 You want to turn them off ahead of time and keep them off, so that when power is restored they won't create a surge all powering up at the same time.